-- 1. Earth [help] - a.
+1. Earth lhe Inl

+a.
 General description of the site:

-- b.
+(circle on a): Flat, polling, hilly, steep slopes, mountainous, other b.
 What is the steepest slope on the site (approximate percent slope)?

-1% - c.
+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

-Gravelly sand underlain by dry to moist, brown to gray silt with sand - d.
+Sandy loam

+d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
-No - e.
+No. e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
-Approximately 700 cubic yards. - f.
+No fill or excavation proposed.
+Rocks will be removed from at the OHWM of Martin Creek. f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
-No - g.
+Erosion could occur on the Martin Creek streambanks after rock removal.
+These areas will be stabilized after rock removal to reduce erosion potential. g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
-100% - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: None

-2. Air [help]
+None - Project is only restoration of critical areas. h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Standard construction BMPs will be followed to reduce and/or control erosion.
+2. Air [help] a.

-- a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.
-None - b.
+Only emissions would be from any machinery used to remove the rocks from the stream. b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
-No - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: None
+No. c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: NONE.